 - Observation: the code in a closure can be executed without the entire closure environment.
-Only the bindings of the referenced variables matter! - Alternate representation of closures: code plus a pruned environment, typically a few bindings, which can be embedded in the closure object!
-Of course the code must be tailored to the fact the binding values are located in the closure object rather than a standard environment.
+Only the bindings of the referenced variables matter! - Alternate representation of closures: code plus a pruned environment, typically a few bindings, which can be included in the closure object (increasing its size by the added fields)!
+Of course the associated code must be tailored to the fact the binding values are located in the closure object rather than a standard environment.
 The compiler can generate code where each free variable simply corresponds to an offset in the closure object/record.